UtahRETC/intro-programming-python-part-2/units/03 - Introduction to Flask/Personal Website.md

 ---
-title: Personal Page
+title: Personal Website
 ---

 ## Instructions

-Use Flask API to create a webpage that displays __your own__ personal webpage.
+Use Flask to create __your own__ personal webpage.
 Give some information about yourself that you'd like to share.
 Your webpage must:

 - Use HTML to format the text.
 - Link to at least one image.